john-demello/python-data-viz-intro/README.md

 An intro to data vizualisation and analysis using Python
 -------

-Year 1 Data Analysis and Visualisation using Python
+This is Imperial College's Year 1 Data Analysis and Visualisation using Python for first year chemistry undergraduates.

-This series of IPython notebooks introduces students to visualization and data analysis using Python platform.
+It is a series of IPython notebooks that introduces students to visualization and data analysis using Python as a platform.

-The current course consists of 6 three hour sessions:

-3 Workshops where concepts are introduced and students are guided on how to complete tasks

-2 Exercise sessions where problems are given and students are expected to complete tasks in a more autonomous fashion.

-1 Open session covering spill over from the previous 5
+The current course consists of 6 three hour session, consisting of 3 Workshops where concepts are introduced and students are guided on how to complete tasks, 2 Exercise sessions where problems are given and students are expected to complete tasks in a more autonomous fashion and a final open session covering spill over from the previous 5.

 * [Workshop-1 Introduction to Python and Plotting](http://nbviewer.ipython.org/urls/raw.github.com/imperialchem/python-data-viz-intro/master/workshop1/workshop_1.ipynb)